 Leverage Trading in Indices

-In the world of financial markets, indices are financial instruments designed to show and gauge the overall performance of a specific asset class.
+Indices are financial instruments designed to show and gauge the overall performance of a specific asset class.
 These financial instruments include a set of securities or other assets, such as currency pairs.
+Some of the most well-known indices around the world include the S&P 500, Dow Jones Industrial Average (DJIA), FTSE 100, and CAC 40.

 The average leverage ratio for index trading usually revolves around 20:1.
-However, many brokers offer much higher leverage.
+However, many brokers offer much higher leverages.
 If you’re interested in using these higher ratios, you should first establish a robust risk management strategy.

 Leverage Trading in CFDs

+Last but not least, it’s a good idea to also review leverage trading in the CFDs market.
+CFDs, or contracts for differences, are financial derivatives from several markets, including forex, stocks, and commodities.
 Because they’re derivatives, you will not hold any sort of possession over the actual trading instruments (currency pairs, stocks, commodities) while trading CFDs.
 Rather, you’ll be betting on the possible price movements of these instruments in the future.

 This risky nature, in addition to the uncertainties of leverage trading, makes traders extremely cautious while trading CFDs with leverage.
 As a result, new traders are always advised to stay away from high leverage ratios if trading CFDs.